kailash-manasarovar/statement/docs/timeline/2024/march.md

 ![taru ann poem and pic posted on 12th june 2023](../../content/images/taru-ann-poem.png){width=65%}

 - It's curious that she deleted the tweet from 12th June 2023.
+- She just deleted a tweet replied to me today (Friday 29th November) in a way to **call out** the fact that she deletes tweets from time to time, except she never did it before today (Friday 29th November).
 - I begin to suspect that whoever is managing the Taru Ann account could be well known to me.
 - On September 22nd, after weird communication from Trish Penny all summer, I wonder if Taru Ann is Trish from time to time by delegation: https://x.com/1FRGVN/status/1837596563557831058.
 The account likes my question in response.
 It could be anyone I guess but certainly someone involved somehow.